ecoinc/Cross-L2-Actions/contracts/README.md

 Within the following sections, the terms 'source chain' and 'destination chain' will be relative to any given intent.
 Each supported chain will have its own `IntentSource`, `Inbox` and `Prover`.

-This repo makes heavy use of the Intent struct (found at `types/Intent.sol`).
+This repo makes heavy use of the [Intent](/types/Intent.sol) struct.

 Attributes:
 - `creator` (address): creator of the intent